 Body Mass Index (BMI) for children is based on age, gender, height, and weight.
 Your child's BMI will be provided on his/her fitness gram report.
+You can view your child's fitness gram report online.
 The NYC Fitness gram provided the following table as a guide for you to determine your child's weight status.

 Weight Status Category Percentile Range